TheDavSmasher/BossesHelper/README.md

 - Start Attacking Immediately: Normally, the Boss will start attacking once the player moves.
 Marking this true will start attacking as soon as the scene starts.
 - Sidekick Cooldown: Only applicable to the Sidekick Attack Hurt Mode.
 Determines the time Badeline will be unable to shoot another laser.
 - Sidekick Freeze: Only applicable to the Sidekick Attack Hurt Mode.
 As Badeline is marked as a Follower, if marked false, she'll continue to follow the player even while aiming her laser.
 Marking this true will stop her in place while she shoots instead.

+## Lua Helper Functions

+Thoughout the document, there is a mention of helper functions provided to the Lua environment used to run all attacks, events, and setup.
+It uses all helper functions pre-existing from the Lua Cutscenes mod made by Cruor.
+Additional helper functions specific to this mod have also been added.
+You can find these helper functions [here](boss_helper_functions.md).

+A small layout with hyperlinks to each of these functions can be found [here](boss_helper_functions_layout.md).

 ## File Formats